List of UNESCO Intangible Cultural Heritages of India 2021

-The list was prepared in 2008 with the Convention for Safeguarding of the Intangible Cultural Heritage coming into force.
+India is a signatory of 2003 UNESCO Convention which aims for the Safeguarding of the Intangible Heritage along with traditions and living expression.
 There are three lists under the Intangible Cultural Heritage:

 a.
 List of intangible cultural heritage in need of urgent safeguarding